arpa2/DNS-mixer/doc/acl-rules.md

     u128 2001:db8:1234:0&ffff:ffff:ffff:0
     u128 2001:db8:1234::&ffff:ffff:ffff::

-We can add or subtract an offset, causing rejecting on overflow, applicable to any following statements, using the respective forms
+We can add or subtract an offset, suppressing publication on overflow, applicable to any following statements, using the respective forms

     u16 +3